Black-List & Scams

 Avoid the following signals services and fake auto traders – Get Rich Quick Scams!!!

-Binary Matrix Pro, Hercules Profit Pro, Larry’s Cash Machine, Push Button Commissions, Verified Trader, 2015 Millionaires’ Club, Profit Maximizer, Secret Money Vault, My Cash Bot, Elite Trader App, Millionaire Blue Print, RevTraderPro, NewYearMillionaire, 30 Day Change, The Covert Society, Insider John (App 810), Quick Cash System, Ataraxia 7, Guaranteed Wealth, Oz Robot, Golden Goose Method, Cheat The Odds, 7 Day Millionaire, Insured Profits, Tokyo Bot, Wealthy Trader, Legal Insider Bot, Millionaires Club, Auto Profit Replicator, Safe Trader App, The $100K Club, The 1 Percent Club, Daily Binary Profits v7, Binary Chaos and Commodity Robot.
+Binary Matrix Pro, Hercules Profit Pro, Larry’s Cash Machine, Push Button Commissions, Binary Boom, Verified Trader, 2015 Millionaires’ Club, Profit Maximizer, Secret Money Vault, My Cash Bot, Elite Trader App, Millionaire Blue Print, RevTraderPro, NewYearMillionaire, 30 Day Change, The Covert Society, Insider John (App 810), Quick Cash System, Ataraxia 7, Guaranteed Wealth, Oz Robot, Golden Goose Method, Cheat The Odds, 7 Day Millionaire, Insured Profits, Tokyo Bot, Wealthy Trader, Legal Insider Bot, Millionaires Club, Auto Profit Replicator, Safe Trader App, The $100K Club, The 1 Percent Club, Daily Binary Profits v7, Binary Chaos and Commodity Robot.
 Many of these services were blacklisted on BinaryoptionsWatchDog.com and you can also share your comments below regarding any of the above services or if you know of a different scam traders should be aware of.

 12/26/2014 update: Struggling to get your money back from a Binary Options Scam? get your money back via DisputeZone.ORG a new 3rd party mediation service by Michael Freeman